 If possible, written informed consent will be obtained from the patient.
 The investigator or their suitably trained nominee, e.g. from the research team, will inform the patient of all aspects pertaining to participation in the study.
 The investigator or their nominee will answer any questions that the patient has concerning study participation.
 In order to avoid overwhelming patients already facing a life-threatening condition we will provide the potential participant with a short study information sheet.
 If the potential participant wants to see the full detailed patient information sheet this will be provided, or this will be provided later when the patient is feeling better.
 If needed, local centres should ensure that hospital interpreter and translator services will be available to assist with discussion of the study.
-Local arrangements may be made for the patients will be given an adequate amount of time to consider their participation in the trial.
+Local arrangements may be made for the participant information sheets (PIS) and consent forms to be available in other languages.
+Informed patients will be given an adequate amount of time to consider their participation in the trial.
 If the patient decides to participate in the trial, they will be asked to sign the informed consent form which will then be countersigned by the investigator or their nominee.
 The patient will retain one copy of the signed consent form.
 Another copy will be placed in the patient's medical records whilst the original will be retained in the Investigator Site File.